MiczFlor/RPi-Jukebox-RFID/README.md

 ### ☝️ Looking for early adopters, testers and contributors

-👩‍💻 For Braveheats only!
+👩‍💻 For Bravehearts only!
 If you want to test or help develop this new version called `future3`, let us know what you think about the new architecture, the new web application and help us find bugs (or fix them proactively).

 But please be aware, Version 3 is still under heavy development and cannot be considered stable!
 Just a handful of features from version 2.x have been ported to version 3 so far.
 Specifically GPIO support is currently missing but it's in active development and soon to arrive.
 To install and run this version you will need some understanding of programming.